chillcicada/masiro-extension/README.md

 ---

-If u want to built it by yourself, u need to
+If u want to build it by yourself, u need to

 run `git clone git@github.com:chillcicada/masiro-extension.git`